JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/external_builder_api.md

 <ide-system-directory>/log/build-log
 ```

-There, both `build-log.log` and `build-log.properties` files can be found.
+There, both <path>build-log.log</path> and <path>build-log.properties</path> files can be found.
-The `build-log.properties` is a log4j configuration file, where the log level and desired logging categories can be adjusted.
+The <path>build-log.properties</path> is a log4j configuration file, where the log level and desired logging categories can be adjusted.
 This file contains logging from all build sessions, including those from the auto-make.

-In IntelliJ Platform versions before version 14.1, log4j configuration was stored in `build-log.xml`.
+In IntelliJ Platform versions before version 14.1, log4j configuration was stored in <path>build-log.xml</path>.

 ### Accessing Project Model and Configuration from External Build